 An introduction to the history, philosophy, and organization of public and private schools in the United States.
 Special attention will be given to the issues surrounding education and the various aspects of teaching as a career.
+Includes an orientation to the requirements of the education program.
 (Fall & Spring)

-Corequisite: EDUC 1402F
+Co-requisite: EDUC 1402F